ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/PropagatorRealtimeUTMPoints.rst

         :obj:`~None`

-.. py:method:: add(self, time: typing.Any, zoneStr: str, easting: float, northing: float, alt: float, lonRate: float, latRate: float, altRate: float) -> None
+.. py:method:: add(self, time: typing.Any, zone_str: str, easting: float, northing: float, alt: float, lon_rate: float, lat_rate: float, alt_rate: float) -> None
     :canonical: ansys.stk.core.stkobjects.PropagatorRealtimeUTMPoints.add

     Add an ephemeris point.
 Valid values for <ZoneStr> are A, B, Y, Z or ddc, where 00<dd<61 and c is C-X. Easting, Northing and Alt are entered in Distance.
 LonRate and LatRate are entered in degrees/second.
 AltRate is entered in Distance/second.